 However, if you can prove that the drone

-We might not yet have an answer for how to legally take down a drone.
-The technology has evolved at a much greater speed and the laws have not caught up yet.
+We might not yet have an answer for how to take down a drone legally.
+Technology has evolved much faster, and the laws have not caught up yet.

 I have written a comprehensive article to discuss if is it legal to fly drones over houses.